paulhibbitts/docsify-readme/README.md

 ## Showcase

-A large collection of showcase projects are listed on [awesome-docsify](https://github.com/docsifyjs/awesome-docsify#showcase)
+A large collection of showcase projects are included in [awesome-docsify](https://github.com/docsifyjs/awesome-docsify#showcase).

 ## Similar projects